-It is essential to be clear on a brand’s position and what it stands for in the market.
-A customer’s buying decision could be based on reassurance, or heritage, or quality, or any other myriad factors, so a strong and consistent brand strategy will always win against the weaker, confused brand of a competitor.
+It is essential to be clear on a brands position and what it stands for in the market.
+A customer’s buying decision could be based on reassurance or heritage, or quality, or any other myriad of factors, so a strong and consistent brand strategy will always win against the weaker, confused brand of a competitor.

 An interesting test is to ask staff what the brand stands for and if you receive a multitude of different answers, then you know there is no distinct positioning or if there is, it’s not being communicated properly.
 And if staff don’t know, what are your customers thinking?

-Without this, it is impossible to make recommendations to progress a brand and the business behind it.
+Without a clear positioning it impossible to make recommendations to progress a brand and the business behind it.